nicolaferraro/nicolaferraro.github.io/_draft/2020-02-24-serverless-integration-with-camel-k.md

   .to('http://myhost/webhook/random-id')
 ```

-This integration scales automatically with the load because it is materialized into a [Knative Serving Service](https://knative.dev/docs/serving/spec/knative-api-specification-1.0/#service)
+This integration is configured to receive all events with *type=device-event* and scales automatically with the load because it is materialized into a [Knative Serving Service](https://knative.dev/docs/serving/spec/knative-api-specification-1.0/#service)
 and automatically [subscribed to the Eventing Broker via a Trigger](https://knative.dev/docs/eventing/broker-trigger/).
 It then receives a [CloudEvent](https://cloudevents.io/) when your IoT devices produce something and scales down to zero if there's no data coming.
 You just need to create it (as before, just `kamel run listener.groovy`), all the remaining configuration is